-For over 20 years, I’ve made myself a student of marriage, primarily for the sake of enriching my own marriage with my amazing wife, Anita.
+For over 30 years, I’ve made myself a student of marriage, primarily for the sake of enriching my own marriage with my amazing wife, Anita.
 I’ve carefully watched men’s interactions with the women in their lives, and sought to observe where the build ups, and the break downs, occur on a daily basis.

 Our God-given drive to work, create, plan, implement, dream and provide is a gift that can get in the way of a healthy relationship if we are not both intentional and careful.

 I offer them humbly, as yet another man in process – the process of learning to love well for the long haul and to pass on a heritage of marital strength to our children and our family line to come.

 1. Cherish her.

 In my estimation, this is the most vital relational action expressed by any man to his lady.
 All the joy and pain that love and marriage can bring, from the man’s end, revolve around our capacity to cherish our ladies.

 To cherish her is to continually communicate, through spoken words, gentle touches, small gifts and subtle communications that she is more important to you than any other person, business transaction, form of entertainment, professional pursuit or financial opportunity.